jhrcook/100DaysOfPython/README.md

 **Day 70 - December 30, 2019:**
 I learned how to use the Keras sequential API to build a classification and regression ANN.
 In the evening, I began learning about Keras's functional API by creating a Wide and Deep model.

+**Day 71 - December 31, 2019:**
+I learned about creating and fitting ANNs with multiple inputs or outputs using the funational API of Keras.